 Cabbage is a vegetable with dense leaf heads and belongs to the Brassica Oleracea family.
 The most commonly consumed cabbage is the smooth leafed firm headed variety.
-Red cabbages too are popular in different parts of the world and have a huge consumption market in Europe, Germany in particular.
+Due to health benefits, Red cabbages too are popular in different parts of the world and have a huge consumption market in Europe, Germany in particular.
 Typically a cabbage head weighs around 0.5- 4 kg.
 This multi-layered leafy vegetable is widely cultivated around the world.
 China is the largest producer of cabbage in the world producing approximately 33.4 percent of millions of tones.

 India is the second largest producer of this vegetable producing around 9.0 percent of millions of tones.